experimentzone-team/ExperimentZoneSite/collections/_posts/2022-11-25-ecommerce-metrics.md

 > CTR = (Total Number of Clicks / Total Number of Views or Impressions) x 100

-Calculating your churn rate provides clarity on how well your business is retaining customers, which is a reflection of the quality of the service the business is providing, as well as its usefulness.
-It will also indicate that you need to understand why your clients are leaving and where to fix your business.
-For your business to experience growth, you must ensure that your new subscriptions are higher than the subscriptions lost in a particular period.
+CTR can indicate the performance of ad copy, subject lines, and metadata (titles and descriptions).
+Increasing your click-through rate is one of the simplest and fastest ways to engage visitors at the top of the funnel, and ultimately can lead to more order conversions and sales.

+The CTR can be increased by improving the performance of the elements it tracks: copy, imagery, subject lines, titles, descriptions, and keywords.
+To achieve the best results, you need to look at each element individually and employ A/B testing to confirm that the right elements are driving higher CTRs.

 <br/>